Causes of Female Infertility – Failure to Ovulate

 Polycystic Ovary Syndrome

-Polycystic ovary syndrome (PCOS) is a leading cause of infertility, the predominant reason for anovulation and the most common endocrine condition affecting women of reproductive age.
+Polycystic ovary syndrome (PCOS) is a leading causes of female infertility, the predominant reason for anovulation, and the most common endocrine condition affecting women of reproductive age.
 The fact that up to one in ten women are thought to have the condition, highlights just how prevalent it is.
-Furthermore, the strong association of PCOS with insulin resistance and type 2 diabetes, the rates of both of which are continuing to rise, suggests that the incidence of PCOS is likely to increase.

 Primary Ovarian Insufficiency